What are Back Taxes?

 Paying your taxes back in full is the best possible action you could make, if not at the very least, taking advantage of the IRS’ tax repayment plans will only help you.

-Although new tax debt repayment initiatives have been recently implemented, few get accepted because of their complex and confusing criteria.
+Although new tax repayment initiatives have been recently implemented, few get accepted because of their complex and confusing criteria.

-For this reason, a taxpayer who owes back taxes may be best served by contacting a tax settlement professional for help in determining which option will offer the most effective resolution for their specific set of circumstances.
+For this reason, a taxpayer who owes back taxes may be best served by contacting a tax professional for help in determining which option will offer the most effective resolution for their specific set of circumstances.

 What Happens If You Don’t Repay Back Taxes?